This example shows how to perform transfer learning interactively using the Deep Network Designer app.

 Explore the network plot.
 To zoom in with the mouse, use Ctrl+scroll wheel.
 To pan, use the arrow keys, or hold down the scroll wheel and drag the mouse.
 Select a layer to view its properties.
 Deselect all layers to view the network summary in the Properties pane.

-To load the data into Deep Network Designer, on the Data tab, click Import Data.
-The Import Data dialog box opens.
+To load the data into Deep Network Designer, on the Data tab, click Import Data > Import Image Data.
+The Import Image Data dialog box opens.

 In the Data source list, select Folder.
 Click Browse and select the extracted MerchData folder.